GMA Entertainment Group

 Entertainment division of GMA Network Inc.

-GMA Entertainment Group (formerly GMA Entertainment Content Group) is a Philippine television, film, event production and distribution company owned by GMA Network Inc. It was founded on March 26, 2001, with Ikaw Lang ang Mamahalin as its first program.
+GMA Entertainment Group (formerly GMA Entertainment TV and GMA Entertainment Content Group) is a Philippine television, film, event production and distribution company owned by GMA Network Inc. It was founded on March 26, 2001, with Ikaw Lang ang Mamahalin as its first program.

 Since 2025, the division is currently headed by its officer-in-charge Cheryl Ching-Sy.

 Production works

 Lilybeth G. Rasonable served as the head of division.